cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/jailbreak-removal/removing-palera1n-atv.md

 ---
 lang: en_US
-title: Removing palera1n (tvOS)
+title: Removing palera1n (Apple TV)
-description: Guide to removing palera1n (tvOS)
+description: Guide to removing palera1n (Apple TV)
-permalink: /removing-palera1n-tvos
+permalink: /removing-palera1n-tv
-redirect_from: /removing-palerain-tvos
 ---

 If you want to remove palera1n, you can use the commands below on a PC/Mac while your device is connected.
 To remove the jailbreak, you **do not have to restore your device**.